An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Introduction

+\revmwl{Topologically distinct trajectories belong to different homotopy classes, each forming an isolated basin of attraction that represents a unique local optimum in the non-convex free space \cite{bhattacharya2012topological}}.
 To address these issues, this paper proposes an efficient spatio-temporal topological search method.
 This approach generates a series of collision-free initial paths from different topological classes through graph search.
 These initial paths act as a skeleton, providing reference values for detailed trajectory optimization at the lower layer.
 The critical insight is that different topological classes expand the solution space for lower-layer planning.
 This method can simultaneously consider multiple topological classes, each representing a different non-convex subspace.
 The advantage is that selecting the best local optimum from these subspaces as the final planning result enhances the solution quality.

 The lower-layer trajectory planning method is used to generate a feasible trajectory for a vehicle based on the path identified by the upper layer.
-This planning method frames the entire trajectory generation problem as a constrained optimization model, which is then solved using numerical methods.
-It treats the vehicle model as a hard constraint to ensure the feasibility of the trajectory.
-However, a significant drawback of these methods is that the constraints imposed by the vehicle model can limit the solution space, resulting in a complex and inefficient solving process, or even in cases where no solution exists.
-This situation can frequently result in unsuccessful overtaking attempts or even serious accidents.
+This planning method frames the entire trajectory generation problem as a constrained optimization model, which is then solved using numerical methods. \revmwl{It enforces the vehicle model as a hard constraint to strictly satisfy kinematic constraints \cite{tang2025path}}.
+However, a significant drawback of these methods is that the constraints imposed by the vehicle model can limit the solution space, resulting in a complex and inefficient solving process, or even in cases where no solution exists. \revmwl{Consequently, this may lead to aborted overtaking maneuvers or severely compromise driving safety.}